-The german version kicks the radar square in the nuts and shoots it with a double barrel, since there are atleast two instances of the word bitch/whore (Schlampe) being used.
-The scene where Rango gets his sheriffs clothing is of particular note, as Beans is practically screaming it right at the camera before blanking out, refferring to Angelique.
+The German version kicks the radar square in the nuts and shoots it with a double barrel, since there are at least two instances of the word bitch/whore (Schlampe) being used.
+The scene where Rango gets his sheriff's clothing is of particular note, as Beans is practically screaming it right at the camera before blanking out, referring to Angelique.
 The word ass (Arsch) is also used faintly in the background when the Rango is watching the moles through binoculars.
 The father is hitting his son, and threatens to "beat up his ass."
 The movie is rated 6 and up...

 Go Mad from the Isolation: In the opening, Rango definitely looks like he's reached this point, and maybe even surpassed it, to the point where every inanimate object in his glass box has a name (even the dead bug), and personalities attributed to them, and he hears them talking to him.
 Which really isn't surprising, since he's probably spent his whole life stuck in that cage without anyone to talk to but himself.

 Greek Chorus: The mariachi owls.
 Since they're Played for Laughs, they aren't very good at it.
 In fact, at one point they're so disappointed and disgusted by his actions that they just sit there giving him doleful looks.

 Hawaiian-Shirted Tourist: Rango is wearing a red Hawaiian shirt at the beginning.
 When he adapts to life in Dirt, he gets himself several sets of cool cowboy outfits.

 Hero Killer: While he doesn't kill any heroes on screen, Rattlesnake Jake is stated to have killed Dirt's previous sheriff, and certainly has the reputation of a classic HK.